Oyakiolo052/ATUC_Artifacts/README.md

 For comparison, we used several metrics.
 All the metrics' descriptions are in the [`/ATUC_Artifacts/Suplementary document.pdf`](https://github.com/Oyakiolo052/ATUC_Artifacts/blob/main/Suplementary%20document.pdf).
 All the scripts and results are available in [`/ATUC_Artifacts/Comparative_analysis`](https://github.com/Oyakiolo052/ATUC_Artifacts/tree/main/Comparative_analysis).

+#### Surveys:
+We conducted two surveys.
+In the first survey , we received 171 developers responses about their experience on incivility in online development discussion.
+In the second survey, we asked developers to use our detection and translation models and provide feedback.
+We received responses from 34 software developers.
+Both survey questionaries are available here [`/ATUC_Artifacts/Surveys`](https://github.com/Oyakiolo052/ATUC_Artifacts/blob/main/Surveys)